smopen/sigcpp/_posts/2020-10-12-ponder-runtime-efficiency.md

 A student recently brought me a simple introductory-level problem found on the web and asked if their program is "efficient".
-Though the problem is simple enough that most C++ beginners are likely to solve it in minutes, I noticed it provides good opportunity to discuss certain efficiency considerations that are typically not discussed in an introductory course.
+Though the problem is simple enough that most C++ beginners are likely to solve it in minutes, I noticed it provides good opportunity to discuss certain efficiency considerations that are not typically discussed in an introductory course.

-This post describes the problem and invites students to develop alternative solutions and analyze the runtime space (memory) and time (speed) needs of the solutions.
-I encourage students who have completed a first course in C++ to ponder this problem, even if (especially if) they have completed multiple C++ courses.
+This post describes the problem and invites students to develop alternative solutions and analyze the runtime space and time (memory and speed) needs of the solutions.
+I encourage students who have completed a first course in C++ to ponder this problem, even if (and especially if) they have completed multiple C++ courses.
 The overall goal is to become aware of implementation choices and their consequences.
 <!--more-->

 {% include bookmark.html id="1" %}